Eric-Yan-742/Obsidian/Game Design/Thought.md

 	Destroy(effect, 0.5f);
 	```

-	- Say you bind a prefab to `onCollectEffect` in the editor. `Instantiate` creates a **clone** of the prefab as a **new GameObject** in the scene.
+	- Say you bind a prefab to `onCollectEffect` in the editor. `Instantiate` creates a **clone** of the prefab as a **new GameObject** at that position.
-	- Note that you should not delete `onCollectEffect` directly.
+	- Note that you should delete `effect`, the clone.
+You should not delete `onCollectEffect` directly.
 That's the prefab.
 It's not allowed to delete the prefab directly